Luxury accommodation in the heart of Amsterdam

 The light and spacious living room features three large windows overlooking the street.
 Relax after a busy day of sightseeing on the deep and comfortable sofa or sit back and admire the view of historic 17th century buildings from the iconic swinging egg chair.
 A sofa bed can be made up in the living room if two bedrooms are required.
 The living room features a stylish oak table and chairs – the perfect spot to enjoy a delicious breakfast from the local bakeries and markets.
 It is also a convenient place to catch up on emails or for business travellers to work.
 High speed internet is available along with a flat screen tv connected to chromecast so you can watch a film or your favourite shows streamed from your laptop or smartphone.
 You’re welcome to help yourself to a book from the living library, or to donate one!
 We provide guidebooks on Amsterdam and maps and will give you the run down when you arrive to you can make the most of your stay in the city.

-The small pantry next to the living room has appliances for you to prepare breakfast: fridge, Nespresso and filter coffee machines, a kettle and toaster.
+The small pantry next to the living room has appliances for you to prepare breakfast: fridge, kettle, Nespresso and filter coffee machines.
 Coffee pods, tea and sugar are provided along with cutlery, crockery and glasses.
-Cooking facilities are not available but there are many excellent restaurants and cafes in the neighbourhood for you to sample (our favourites are listed in our Airbnb Guide Book and in the printed version you will find in the guest suite).
+Cooking facilities are not available but there are many excellent restaurants and cafes in the neighbourhood for you to sample (our favourites are listed in our recommendations and in the printed version you will find in the guest suite).

 The large bathroom has underfloor heating, a comfortable freestanding egg bathtub and two showers including a rain shower.
 A hairdryer and luxurious toiletries are provided including shower gel, body lotion, shampoo and conditioner from Amsterdam-based company Marie-Stella-Maris – a Dutch lifestyle brand with a social mission: clean water for everyone, everywhere.